chanjianzhen666/Stardist-Cell-Segmentation-Pipeline/README.md

 `conda create -n imgpre -y python=3.9`
 2. Activate the conda environment:
 `conda activate imgpre`
-3. Install the required packages.
-For example:
+3. Install the required packages:
-`pip install click`
+`pip install -r requirements.txt`
 Required packages are: **click**, **numpy**, **skimage**, **scipy**, **tifffile**, **zarr**
 You can use `conda list` to check weather these packages are installed
 ## Usage